Exertion Headache • 4 Common Causes of Headaches During or After Workouts

 If you notice the symptoms listed above when you’re exercising, you should take a break.
 You can refill your energy and increase your blood sugar by eating more carbohydrates.

 There are also a few foods that can trigger headaches and migraines or make them worse – usually in combination with other causes.
 Avoid these potential headache triggers(4):

 - foods high in

 Can exercise trigger migraines?

-First of all, research on the connection between migraines and exercise is not yet as extensive as it could be.
-However, there are studies which show that migraineurs (people who frequently suffer from migraines) can experience exercise-triggered migraines.
-It is believed that the exertional headaches and tension headaches mentioned above are more likely to lead to a migraine.(5) If you are at risk of migraines, it is even more important that you prevent the 4 causes of headaches after exercise.
+Research on the connection between migraines and exercise is not very extensive.
+However, there are studies that show that migraineurs (people who frequently suffer from migraines) can experience exercise-triggered migraines.
+It is believed that the exertional headaches and tension headaches mentioned above are more likely to lead to a migraine.(5) If you are at risk of migraines, it is even more important that you prevent the four causes of headaches after exercise.

-Before you start working out, make sure you are hydrated and your energy stores are full.
-Pay attention to your form and good posture while exercising.
-If you have a bad headache combined with dizziness, nausea, shakiness and/or vomiting, take a break immediately and consult your physician.
-The same applies for headaches that last several days.
+Before you start working out, make sure you are hydrated and that your energy stores are full.
+Pay attention to your form and practice good posture while exercising.
+If you have a bad headache combined with dizziness, nausea, shakiness, and/or vomiting, stop your workout immediately and consult your physician.
+The same applies if you experience headaches that last several days.